30 June 2021

 International exchange framework and optional module for sale of goods

 On 22 June 2021, the OECD published the international exchange framework for Model Reporting Rules for the sharing economy in the form of an MCAA.
 This framework supports the annual automatic exchange of information by the residence jurisdiction of the platform operator with the jurisdictions of residence of the sellers.
 The framework also includes an optional module to extend the scope of the Model Rules to the sale of goods and the rental of means of transportation.
-In light of this, the MCAA foresees the possibility to send information on the basis of either the scope of the Model Rules or the scope of the Model Rules and the extended scope.
+In light of this, the MCAA foresees the possibility to either send information on the basis of the scope of the Model Rules or to cover both the scope of the Model Rules and the extended scope.

 Implications

 The reporting by platform operators will have significant implications.
 As the Model Rules are implemented by jurisdictions, tax administrations will obtain new access to information on platform sellers even if the receiving jurisdiction has not implemented the Model Rules.
-The Model Rules make it easier for interested jurisdictions outside the EU that are not subject to DAC7 to put information reporting regimes for platforms in place.
+The release of the Model Rules will make it easier for interested jurisdictions outside the EU that are not subject to DAC7 to put information reporting regimes for platforms in place.

 Potentially affected companies should follow developments and assess what changes to their processes and technology may be required to enable reporting of the type contemplated in these projects.
 Similarly, platform operators should closely assess the expansion of administrative cooperation within the EU, namely DAC7.
-The additional guidance provided by the OECD on the optional module on the sale of goods and the rental of means of transportation, may be useful for the interpretation of DAC7 as well, given that it is expected that the EU will exchange information with non-EU jurisdictions via the MCAA.
+The additional guidance provided by the OECD on the optional module of the sale of goods and the rental of means of transportation, may be useful for the interpretation of DAC7 as well, given that it is expected that the EU will exchange with non-EU jurisdictions via the MCAA.

 _________________________________________